-Runtime Verification is a lightweight technique that complements other verification methods in a multi-pronged approach towards ensuring software correctness.
+Runtime monitoring/verification is a lightweight technique that complements other verification methods in a multi-pronged approach towards ensuring software correctness.
 The technique poses novel questions to software engineers: it is not easy to see which specifications are amenable to runtime monitoring, and it is not clear which monitors perform the required runtime analysis correctly.

 The talk is based on joint work with my collaborators in the project Theoretical Foundations for Monitorability.